From DevOps to DevSecOps: Why I Started Breaking Things on Purpose

 I’ve been a DevOps engineer for a long time.
 Nearly two decades, if you count the years before we called it DevOps.
 Back when it was just “the infrastructure guy” or “the Linux admin” or “the person who knows what Terraform does.”

 I built CI/CD pipelines.
 I wrote Ansible playbooks.
-I argued about Kubernetes cluster topology.
+I argued about Terraform module structure.
 I was good at it.
 Comfortable.

 And then I started reading breach reports at 2 AM.